adrwh/whatsTheTime/README.md

 3. Dot source it `. ./whatsTheTime.ps1`
 4. Now you can call the function and begin using it `whatsTheTime <command>`

-Put the function into your PS profile so you can run it anytime/always!
+* 👊🏼 Put the function into your PS profile so you can run it anytime/always!
+* 💥 Create an alias, call it `wt` or something instead!

 ## Please feel free to contribute